nglasl/silverstripe-misdirection/README.md

 ### Link Mappings

-These allow both simple and regular expression link redirections, based on priority.
+These allow both simple and regular expression link redirections, based on priority and specificity.

 ![link-mapping](images/misdirection-link-mapping.png)

-The link mapping with the highest priority will take precedence, however should these match, the first to be instantiated will be used.
+The link mapping with the highest priority and greatest specificity will be used, however should multiple match, the most recently created will be ignored.
 This behaviour may be configured:

 ```yaml
 LinkMapping: